jasonvacare/redage/README.md

   B. Need compendium of class features (display class features nested under class, similar to spells by level?)
 3. Spells
   A. Compendium of spells
-  B. Rollable spell entries (auto-decrement mana)
 4. Resources
-  A. Wounds
+  A. Compandiumize
-  B. Fatigue
-  C. Effects / Statuses
-7. NPC / monster actor sheets
+5. NPC / monster actor sheets
-8. Compendium-ize
+6. Compendium-ize
   A. Build the compendium of weapons and armor (and a few misc gear and example treasures)

 Bells & Whistles